prometheus-operator/prometheus-operator/Documentation/proposals/accepted/202405-scrapeconfig-graduation.md

 and we would like to avoid it when possible.
 Keeping this in mind, we recommend that we make all the breaking changes in `v1alpha` and once there is a consensus in the community about the "readiness"/"completeness" of the`v1alpha1`, we graduate the ScrapeConfig CRD to `v1beta1`.
-Note: In this strategy, both the `v1alpha1` and `v1beta1` APIs are expected to be identical to eachother, thus barring the need for a conversion webhook.
+Note: In this strategy, both the `v1alpha1` and `v1beta1` APIs are expected to be identical to each other, thus barring the need for a conversion webhook.

 From the [Kuberenetes CRD docs](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#specify-multiple-versions), the `CustomResourceDefinition` would contain the following lines: